-The inspiration of our work is detection of spam and how to identify malicious Web sites via a remote URL Blacklist.
-The framework of our proposed model is shown in Figure 3.
+The proposed work is detection of spam and how to identify malicious Web sites via a remote URL Blacklist.
+The framework of our proposed model is shown in Figure 5.
 The detail of each part in the model is illustrated below: